JEE Main 2026 January vs April: Difficulty Level Prediction & Trend Analysis

 | Competition | Baseline (many testing the waters) | Peak (do-or-die for most) | Everyone has their board exams done and syllabus finished. |

-Our Take & Strategic Advice
+Strategic Advice

 I’ll be blunt.
-Relying on a massive score jump in April without changing your test-taking strategy is a mistake.
-The data shows that April requires more marks for the same percentile.
+Relying on a massive score jump in April without changing your actual test-taking strategy is a mistake.
+The data shows April requires more marks for the same percentile.
 If you are still struggling with time management in math, you will get crushed in the second session.

 What you actually need to do today